sulu/sulu-ecommerce-docs/docs/shop/cart/shoppingcart.rst

 The cart widget allows a user to put a product into the shopping cart.
 The widget consists of an input field for the quantity and a button to finally add it.
-Quantity must be a valid number therefore this field is validated.
-If an invalid input is made a dezent error is displayed.
+Quantity must be a valid number, therefore this field is validated.
+If an invalid input is made a discreet error is displayed.
 Default quantity is one.
 So if the button is clicked without any other action, one product is added to the shopping cart.